tjwaller/tjwaller/README.md

 # About Me

-I'm a Computer Science Student passionate about Software and Web Developement.
+I'm a Computer Science Student passionate about IT,  Software, and Web Developement.

 ### 💻 I'm Currently Working On
 A game in Python | CompTIA A+ Certification